 Supporting products, programs and initiatives that create positive economic and social impact

-Leveraging our purchasing power to influence supplier and client diversity efforts
+Leveraging our purchasing power to influence supplier inclusion efforts

 How RBC is Enabling Economic Inclusion